 i Standard-selection process and antitrust

-Although it is now somewhat settled that the CCI has the jurisdiction to examine allegations of anti-competitive conduct arising from 'unfair or discriminatory' licensing terms, it is yet to be determined whether competition authorities are best placed to determine what constitutes a 'fair' royalty, usually the remedy sought by the 'exploited' licensees.
-Remedies (arbitration proceedings under the Patents Act to fix FRAND rates and terms) and an elaborate recourse mechanism are available under the IP regime by the Controller of Patents, Trademark Registry, Intellectual Property Board and Appellate Board.
+Although it is now somewhat settled that the CCI has the jurisdiction to examine allegations of anticompetitive conduct arising from 'unfair or discriminatory' licensing terms, it is yet to be determined whether competition authorities are best placed to determine what constitutes a 'fair' royalty, usually the remedy sought by the 'exploited' licensees.
+Remedies (arbitration proceedings under the Patents Act to fix FRAND rates and terms) and an elaborate recourse mechanism are available under the IP regime by the Controller of Patents, the Trademark Registry and the Intellectual Property Board.
 Moreover, Section 83(f) of the Patents Act restrains a patentee from 'abusing' its patent right and engaging in practices that unreasonably restrain trade.
-The Controller of Patents is empowered to direct 'compulsory licensing' where the patent holder refuses to grant licences inter alia on reasonable terms.
+The Controller of Patents is empowered to direct 'compulsory licensing' where the patent holder refuses to grant licences, inter alia, on reasonable terms.
 It may therefore be worth considering whether antitrust regulators are appropriately placed to investigate if an appropriate remedy lies within the realm of relevant IPR laws.

 Intellectual property and mergers